warpdynamicsltd/reason/README.md

 print(ZFC("∀(x, y) x ∩ y ⊂ x ∪ y"))
 ```

-The output of the above should be
+The output of the above should be:

 ```
 True